mcalik77/udemy-terraform-azure/README.md

 # Udemy Terraform Azure

-A repository used for the Learning Terraform on Microsoft Azure Udemy course.

 ![terraform](terraform.png)

+A repository used for Learning Terraform on Microsoft Azure Udemy course.

 # Usage